davidfeng88/bara/README.md

 SearchContainer
 │ (map highlightBusiness action to props)
 │
-Search
+└───Search
     │ (change the highlight to -1 before unmounting)
     │
     └───BusinessIndex
     │   │
     │   └───BusinessIndexItemContainer
-│       │ (map highlightBusiness action to props)
+    │       │ (map highlightBusiness action to props) │       │
-│       │
-│       BusinessIndexItem
+    │       └───BusinessIndexItem
     │           (change the highlight to the business.id onMouseEnter, │           change it to -1 onMouseLeave)
     │
     └───IndexMapContainer
         │ (map highlight in Redux store to props)
         │
-    IndexMap
+        └───IndexMap
             (change the style of highlighted business icon)
 ```
 \>\> Return to [Implementation Details](#implementation-details)